rfdspeng/ml_ai_portfolio/notes/exploratory-data-analysis.md

 We should consider performing data augmentation conditioned on the underrepresented categories and consider fairness-aware metrics for model evaluation.

+Should we "bin" numerical attributes (convert them to categorical)?

+Use df.describe() on numerical features to help inform your choice of bin size.

 For tabular data:
 ```python
 """